Succession War (TV series)

-Succession War (天命 (Tin1 Ming6)) is Hong Kong historical drama created and produced by Chong Wai-kin for TVB, starring Ruco Chan, Shaun Tam, Selena Lee, Natalie Tong and Elaine Yiu as the main leads.
+Succession War (天命 (Tin1 Ming6)) is a Hong Kong historical drama created and produced by Chong Wai-kin for TVB, starring Ruco Chan, Shaun Tam, Selena Lee, Natalie Tong and Elaine Yiu as the main leads.
 The show is a fictional biography story about the last 28 days of the life of Qing dynasty court official Heshen, who is known for being the most corrupt court official in Chinese history.
 Succession War premiered on 25 June 2018 on TVB Jade.

 Premise

 Succession War stars Ruco Chan as Heshen of the Niohuru clan, a Qing dynasty official who came into power under the reign of the Qianlong Emperor.
 The drama depicts the last 28 days of his life, with each episode covering the course of one day.
 Succession War details the events and characters of the time that ultimately lead to Heshen's death.